woodban/Temperature-and-Humidity-monitoring-/README.md

 | **Jumper Wires** | Connects the components together. |
 | **USB Cable** | Used to connect the NodeMCU to the PC for programming and power. |

-***Note:** The provided circuit diagram uses an ESP32 and DHT22 instead of the NodeMCU and DHT11, but the circuit connections are functionally the same.*

 ---